Skip to main content

 $ git clone https://github.com/<username>/<repository>.git

-Updating repositories #
+Updating Repositories #

 The local record of a repository can be updated with the following command: